UniversalScientificTechnologies/LABDOS01/README.md

 The data is sent according to a very simple protocol, which is sent in text form.
 Other option is logging to integrated SDcard see "Stand-alone use" section.

-#### Linux
+#### Linux/Android

+The device should appear as a virtual serial line without any external drivers.
+There are many serial logging tools which could be used to log the LABDOS output, as example picocom or minicom.

 #### Windows

-In the case of windows, the situation is a bit more complicated, because standard serial line logging tools do not work here.
+For computers with windows, you will need to install a driver for [FTDI USB](https://ftdichip.com/drivers/) converter.
+Then you    because standard serial line logging tools do not work here.
 For example, a [putty](https://www.putty.org/) program can be used for logging.

 One of the tutorials on how to set up data logging using putty is here, [here](https://my.kualo.com/knowledgebase/?kbcat=0&article=888) for example.